tagazok/my-workshops/custom-vision/tutorial.md

 Once the project is created, it's time to upload images.
 These images will be used to train your model.

 <div class="box tip">
 As a general rule, the more images you can use to train a model the better.
-You want to include as much variety in the images as possible, including different lighting, angles, and settings.
+You want to include as much variety in the images as possible, including different lightning, angles, and settings.
 </div>

 We will provide you with a few images of dogs to train your model.
-Download the `Training images set` in the `Resources` menu of this workshop.
+Download the `Training images set` in the `Resources` menu of this workshop and extract the zip file.

 Now, go in the Custom Vision portal:
 * Click on `Add images`
 * Navigate to the `training-images` folder you just downloaded
 * Select all the images marked as `american-staffordshire-terrier` in the folder, and click `Open`.
 * Enter `american-staffordshire-terrier` for the tag and click `Upload 8 files`
-* Ckick `Done`
+* Click `Done`
-* Repeat the above steps for the other breeds.
+* Click on `Add images` and repeat the above steps for the other breeds.
   * `australian-shepherd`
   * `buggle`
   * `german-wirehaired-pointer`